Exploring Our New Home: A Guide to Truro, Nova Scotia

 From there, Pete and I both explored the small city and area with fervour, taking in many restaurants, local attractions, and even some shopping.

 The population of Truro is just around 15,000 people.
-However, it serves many smaller towns around it (earning it’s nickname of the “Hub of Nova Scotia”) which help support the great café and food scene.
+However, it serves many smaller towns around it (earning its nickname of the “Hub of Nova Scotia”), which help support the great café and food scene.
 Below are our favourites (so far).
+Here are our favourite restaurants and cafés.

 Café 311